Ludwig's angina: Causes

-The most prevalent cause of Ludwig's angina is dental related, accounting for approximately 75% to 90% of cases.
+The most prevalent cause of Ludwig's angina is dental related, accounting for approximately 75–90% of cases.
 Infections of the lower second and third molars are usually implicated due to their roots extending below the mylohyoid muscle.
 Periapical abscesses of these teeth also result in lingual cortical penetration, leading to submandibular infection.

 Other causes such as oral ulcerations, infections secondary to oral malignancy, mandible fractures, sialolithiasis-related submandibular gland infections, and penetrating injuries of the mouth floor have also been documented as potential causes of Ludwig's angina.
 Patients with systemic illness, such as diabetes mellitus, malnutrition, compromised immune system, and organ transplantation are also commonly predisposed to Ludwig's angina.
 A review reporting the incidence of illnesses associated with Ludwig angina found that 18% of cases involved diabetes mellitus, 9% involved acquired immune deficiency syndrome, and another 5% were human immunodeficiency virus (HIV) positive.

 Diagnosis

 Infections originating in the roots of teeth can be identified with a dental X-ray.
 A CT scan of the neck with contrast material is used to identify deep neck space infections.
 If there is suspicion of the infection of the chest cavity, a chest scan is sometimes done.

 Angioneurotic oedema, lingual carcinoma and sublingual hematoma formation following anticoagulation should be ruled out as possible diagnoses.